yuheho7749/amdgpu-settings-rust/README.md

 > Use a symlink to set the default profile `/etc/default/amdgpu-settings.default`.
 Additionally, you define multiple profiles `/etc/default/amdgpu-settings.[PROFILE_NAME]` and quickly swap profiles with `sudo amdgpu-settings set [PROFILE_NAME]`

 ### Optional `Systemd` Installation
-- For auto-start, enable the service with `systemctl enable amdgpu-settings`.
+- For auto-start, enable the service with `systemctl enable amdgpu-settings`

 > [!IMPORTANT]
 > `/etc/default/amdgpu-settings.default` must exist as the service will use that profile by default.
 You should use a symlink to avoid editing the `amdgpu-settings.service` file.